Danielshow/daniel_twitter_bot/README.md

-# NodeBabel
+### My Twitter Bot
-This is a node project template that uses babel to transpile es6 code to es5
+This is a bot that get some tweets based on some keywords using twitter api and twit npm package, favorite and retweet some tweet.